carboneio/carbone-sdk-node/README.md

 })
 ```

-Or if you don't want the buffer but juste the link to download it later, you can set the conf like this.
+Or if you don't want the buffer but juste the link to download it later, you can set the options `isReturningBuffer: false` to the SDK.

 ```js
 const carboneSDK = require('carbone-sdk')('YOUR-API-KEY')